HorizonCode/osumirrorspeedtest/CONTRIBUTING.md

-Certainly!
-Below are sample contributing guidelines that you can use for your osu!
-Mirror Speed-Test project:

 # Contributing Guidelines

 Thank you for considering contributing to the osu!
 Mirror Speed-Test project!
 By contributing, you help improve the tool and make it more useful for the osu! community.
 Here are some guidelines to follow when contributing: